-We will work toward the elimination of violence and oppression against women and their children and provide emergency and support services for victims/survivors of domestic violence.
+We will work toward the elimination of domestic violence and provide emergency and support services for survivors of domestic violence.

 Domestic violence is any intentional act used to gain power and control over an intimate partner or family member.
 Physical harm is only one method used to gain control.
 Other tactics may include, but are not limited to, isolation, emotional abuse, sexual abuse, intimidation, economic abuse or threats of abuse.

-We believe battering is absolutely unacceptable and that institutions and organizations must be held accountable for those attitudes, policies and practices which support battering.
-We also believe that in order for justice to be achieved, batterers must be held accountable for their violent behavior.
-Accountability includes taking responsibility for changing abusive behaviors and actions.
+We believe that domestic violence is absolutely unacceptable, and that institutions and organizations must be held accountable for those attitudes, policies and practices which support domestic violence.
+We also believe that perpetrators must be held accountable for their behavior.

-We believe our work must be founded on the voice and experience of battered women.
-We also believe it is not enough to say, “Everyone is welcome,” but we must intentionally and actively create safe places and provide services for ALL women and their children.
+We believe our work must be founded on the voice and experience of survivors.
+We also believe it is not enough to say, “Everyone is welcome,” but we must intentionally and actively create safe places and provide services for ALL domestic violence survivors and their children.

 Our guiding principle is empowerment; this emphasizes regaining power from within, instead of seeking approval and power from outside sources.
-When battered women can individually and collectively reclaim their own power and live lives free of fear and violence, we as a society all benefit.
+When survivors can individually and collectively reclaim their own power and live lives free of fear and violence, we all, as a society, benefit.

-To empower victims and their families to break the cycle of domestic violence, we provide shelter and on-going direct services.
-Services include crisis intervention, emergency shelter, information/referral, liaison between victims and agencies, advocacy, criminal justice system assistance, emergency transportation, provision of necessities (i.e., food, medication, and clothing and supplies from Vintage Values), support and educational groups, the Empowerment Curriculum, and children’s programs.
+We provide shelter and on-going direct services.
+Services include but are not limited to 24-hour crisis intervention, emergency shelter, advocacy, counseling, information/referral, criminal justice system assistance, emergency transportation, provision of necessities, support and educational groups, and children’s programs.